peramcelpon/ohhaithere/europe/united-kingdom/london.md

     - Another soho bar!
 Very trendy and relaxed.
 The drinks were easy-sipping and I loved the sparrow on the hankerchief coasters.
     - Must try the Sgroppino next time around.
 I've only been to the 1st floor of the bar, but apparently the basement is the place to be -- with dark booths and dark spirits.
 - **Milroy's of SOHO and the Vault** (2/3)
     - The Vault is actually like a vault.
 You get to it through a bookcase at the back of Milroy's.
-Very intimate setting with great drinks.
+Very intimate setting with good drinks -- it's on the lighter end.
     - I only got to experience the Vault because Milroy's was packed.
 I was drooling a bit upstairs at Milroy's at their whiskey collection, wishing I could get a seat.
+- **Disrepute** (2/3)
+    - Disrepute is located at an entrance to Kingly Court -- velvet ropes, not super pronounced entrance.
+I think this is supposed to be a member's bar, so recommendation is recommended by others.
+We stopped by during a weekday night and had no trouble getting a seat.
+    - The drinks are good but I was really in love with the decor.
+Very photogenic and beautiful bar.

 ### My to-try list